AndrewPiroli/bootmii/README.md

 * boot2-style-wad packaging stuff
 * PyWii (see hbc)
-* UI/PPC side (CE1LING_CAT)
+* UI/PPC side (CE1LING\_CAT)
 * Installer

-Note that the code in this repository may differ from the source code used to build the official version of BootMii.
+Note that the code in this repository differs from the source code used to build the official version of BootMii.

 This code is released with no warranty, and has only been build tested.